ilbers/isar/doc/user_manual.md

  - `FILESEXTRAPATHS` - The default directories BitBake uses when it processes recipes are initially defined by the FILESPATH variable.
 You can extend FILESPATH variable by using FILESEXTRAPATHS.
  - `FILESOVERRIDES` - A subset of OVERRIDES used by the build system for creating FILESPATH.
 The FILESOVERRIDES variable uses overrides to automatically extend the FILESPATH variable.
  - `IMAGER_INSTALL` -  The list of package dependencies for an imager like wic.
+ - `IMAGER_BOM` - The list of packages that should be added to the image BOM (e.g. the bootloader).
+These packages must also be available in the imager rootfs.

 ---